How To Create Landing Pages That Actually Convert

 What’s The Specific Call-To-Action (CTA) Of Your Landing Page?

-While the ultimate goal of any and all of your marketing efforts is to get more buyers or sellers under contract, it’s not realistic to expect that any single piece of marketing will suddenly change the mind of someone that just found out about your business into a client.
+While the ultimate goal of any and all of your marketing efforts is to get more buyers or sellers under contract, it’s not realistic to expect that any single piece of marketing will suddenly change the mind of someone who just found out about your business into a client.
 Sure, it CAN happen, but it’s unlikely to happen regularly.

 The same can be said about your landing page.
-Unless you’re dealing with a person who’s pretty much ready to make a purchase decision already, you shouldn’t expect that as soon as a visitor arrives at your page, they will suddenly become overwhelmed by a desire to buy or sell a home.
+Unless you’re dealing with a person who’s pretty much ready to make a purchase decision already, you shouldn’t expect that as soon as a visitor arrives at your page, they will suddenly become overcome by a desire to buy or sell a home.

 Instead, a more realistic expectation for your landing page is that it will help push your visitors one step closer to buying or selling a home and using you as the agent to represent them.